 Our Camp Program:

 3-week campers at Chewonki experience a wide variety of stimulating and enjoyable in-camp activities complimented by wilderness trip adventures suited to their age.
-Boys may choose their own program from variety of options including nature study, camp craft, canoeing kayaking, sailing, art, pottery, swimming, tennis, field sports, archery, farm and gardening, woodworking, renewable energy workshops and photography.
+Boys may choose their own program from variety of options including nature study, camp craft, canoeing kayaking, sailing, art, pottery, swimming, tennis, field sports, archery, farm and gardening, woodworking, and renewable energy workshops.
 We place a special emphasis on natural history and ecology, as well as wilderness skills, canoeing, hiking and sailing.